Cyprus in the Middle Ages: Henry I

-Henry I became king at the age of 8 months, when his father died.
-The official regency was undertaken by Henry's mother Alice, but the acting regent was Henry's uncle Philip of Ibelin, who had Henry crowned at the age of 8, to ward off advances from Frederick II, Holy Roman Emperor.
-When Philip died, the regency passed to Philip's brother John of Ibelin, the Old Lord of Beirut, who maintained it until Henry came of age at 15.
+Henry I's official regency was undertaken by his mother Alice, but the acting regent was his uncle Philip of Ibelin, who had Henry crowned at the age of 8, to ward off advances of Frederick II, Holy Roman Emperor.
+When Philip died, the regency passed to Philip's brother John, Old Lord of Beirut, who maintained it until Henry came of age at 15.

-When Henry was 12, Emperor Frederick seized the regency, taking it by force from John of Ibelin.
-However, when Frederick left the island of Cyprus, the popular John of Ibelin rallied forces from the Outremer, and retook the island, which began the War of the Lombards.
-In the Battle of Aghirda, the much smaller force of Ibelins won a surprising victory over the imperial forces, and the efforts of Frederick, known as the Stupor Mundi proved unsuccessful.
-King Henry ("the fat" as he was called, for his easy going manner) played no part in these struggles, but when of age he participated in the 7th crusade under Louis IX of France to destroy the power of Egypt.
+When Henry was 12, Emperor Frederick seized the regency, taking it by force from John.
+However, when Frederick left Cyprus, the popular John rallied forces from the Outremer, and retook the island, which began the War of the Lombards.
+In the Battle of Agridi, the much smaller force of Ibelins won a surprising victory over the imperial forces, and the efforts of Frederick, proved unsuccessful.
+King Henry played no part in these struggles, but when of age he participated in the Seventh Crusade under Louis IX of France to destroy the power of Egypt.
 His forces left behind were forced to surrender in 1250.

-At about that time, a Cypriot youngster in search of a better education would travel to the empire of Nicaea and eventually become Patriarch of Constantinople as Gregory II.
+Around that time, a young Cypriot who would become Patriarch of Constantinople Gregory II, traveled to the Empire of Nicaea in search of a better education.
 Gregory's autobiography gives valuable information on the transition from Byzantine to Lusignan rule and its impact on the local population and especially education.

-Meanwhile, Henry takes as his 3rd wife Plaisance of Antioch, who finally bears him a son Hugh II (1253–1267) who came upon the throne while only a few months of age.
-Plaisance acted as his regent, and is described by one chronicler as "one of the most valiant women in the world".
+Henry took Plaisance of Antioch as his third wife in 1250, who bore him a son, Hugh II (1253–1267), who came upon the throne while only a few months of age when his father died in 1253.

+Hugh II

+Hugh II's mother Plaisance, acted as his regent, and is described by one chronicler as "one of the most valiant women in the world".
 She appeared at Acre, now erupting into virtual war between the Venetians, Pisans, and Knights Templar and the Genoese, Spanish, and the Hospitallers.
-By backing the Venetians, she hoped to have her son recognized as the King of Jerusalem, but the title had little value.
+By backing the Venetians, she hoped to have Hugh II recognized as the King of Jerusalem, but the title had little value.

 When Plaisance died, Hugh of Antioch became regent.
+When Hugh II died in 1267, Hugh of Antioch became King of Cyprus as Hugh III (1267–1284).